siddhartha-gadgil/DeptWeb/_auto-seminars/2008/2008-1-8-dr-d-ajay-ramadoss.md

 date: 2008-1-8
 speaker: "Dr. D. Ajay Ramadoss, University of Oklahoma."
 title: "Hochschild homology of rings of differential operators and integration over complex manifolds."
 time: "4.00 p.m."
-venue: "Lecture Hall - III, Dept. of Mathematics"
+time: "Lecture Hall - III, Dept. of Mathematics"
 ---
 Let X be a compact complex manifold and let E be a holomorphic vector bundle on X. Any global holomorphic differential operator D on E induces an